noopman/aaworkshopattendee/module-7-message-brokers/Exercise1.md

 Now you can test the application by playing a game inside your Static Web App.

 The leaderboard will now update on every game that is played, updating the cache of the CosmosDB.
 The data will still be cached the same way, but you won't have that problem of cache invalidation you had at Module 4.
-By rising the value of TTL, it also means that the calculations needed for updated the leaderboard will be made less frequently, essentially saving Request Units.
+By rising the value of TTL, it also means that the calculations needed for updated the leaderboard will be made less frequently, essentially saving CosmosDb Request Unit cost.